BabylonJS/BabylonNative/README.md

 **Required Tools:**
 [Clang](https://clang.llvm.org/)

 The minimal requirement target is an OpenGL 3.3 compatible GPU.
+Clang 8+ is required for building.

 First step is to install packages mandatory for building.
 For example, with Clang-8 toolchain: